Welcome to Maimonides

 Support Person for Patients Undergoing a Same Day Procedure

 - Patients undergoing same-day procedures may be accompanied to the facility by TWO companions and they may remain with the patient through the initial intake.
 During the procedure, the companions may wait in the designated Surgical Visitors Waiting Area until the patient is discharged, unless allowed by the Medical Center due to the patient’s status or condition.

 The visitation standards set forth above are subject to the following:

 - When appropriate, visitors will be provided with, and wear appropriate personal protective equipment (PPE) when directed to by staff.
-This includes wearing a mask that covers the mouth and nose at ALL times in all areas of the Medical Center.
+This includes wearing a mask that covers the mouth and nose at ALL times in all areas of the Medical Center REGARDLESS of Vaccine Status.
 Failure to comply with PPE requirements may result in removal from the Medical Center and future visitation privileges may be restricted.

 - All visitors must consent to symptom and temperature checks when necessary.

-- All visitors will be issued a visitor pass.
+- Any person visiting an admitted patient or visiting in the Emergency Department will be issued a visitor pass.
 Photo identification will be requested.
 The visitor pass must be displayed at all times and must be presented if asked for by staff.
 Visitors must return pass to the Security Desk in the lobby before exiting.

 - Visitors may not be present during procedures and recovery room except for pediatrics, childbirth, and patients with an intellectual, developmental, or other cognitive disability.